Rutherford County, Tennessee juvenile arrest and incarceration scandal: Outcomes

+In January 2023, State Representative Mike Sparks introduced House Bill 720 to the Tennessee General Assembly, undertaking to protect juveniles from interrogation without a guardian present.
+Representative Gloria Johnson, one of two Democrats who had sought to oust Davenport in 2022, remarked, in 2023, that Davenport "didn’t care about the laws...
+They ignored the laws and created their own...
+I don’t know if it would stop that", in reference to the proposed legislation.

-Role of Judge Donna Scott Davenport
+Juvenile justice system of Judge Donna Scott Davenport

-Donna Scott Davenport is the sole judge of the juvenile justice system for the county, appointing magistrates (formerly Referees), setting rules and presiding over cases that include everything from children accused of breaking the law to parents accused of neglecting their children.
-She's held her position as Juvenile Court Judge since its creation in 2000.
+Donna Scott Davenport was the sole judge of the juvenile justice system for the county, appointing magistrates (formerly Referees), setting rules and presiding over cases that include everything from children accused of breaking the law to parents accused of neglecting their children.
+She held her position as Juvenile Court Judge from its creation in 2000 until her retirement in 2022.

 Davenport first took the bar exam about a year after finishing law school but only passed on the fifth time.
 She was admitted to practice law in 1995, nine years after getting her law degree.
 Davenport created a "process" different from federal or local norms that asks law enforcement to arrest, transport to the detention center for screening and then file charging papers.
 The process ordered by her was amended later after she declared that even kids accused of minor violations like truancy must be taken into custody and transported to jail.

 On October 12, after a PBS News Hour broadcast singled out Judge Davenport as the principal responsible party for an extralegal juvenile incarceration system that she had designed herself, Middle Tennessee State University announced that Davenport was no longer on the university's faculty.

 In February 2022, Kyle Mothershead, a lawyer representing the 2017 class-action plaintiffs, stated that Rutherford County had illegally arrested and incarcerated minor children prior to Davenport's appointment as its juvenile court judge in 2000.

+Podcast

+The juvenile justice system under Judge Davenport is narrated in a four-part podcast, The Kids of Rutherford County.
+Released in October 2023, the series is produced by Serial Productions and The New York Times in partnership with ProPublica and Nashville Public Radio, and hosted by Meribah Knight of WPLN.